stopvoldemort/money-map/README.md

 ### TODO:

+- IMPROVE THIS README
-- Let Income, Expense, and maybe other classes grow over time (i.e., have an AAGR)
+- Let Income, Expense, and maybe other classes grow over time (i.e., have a AAGR)
-- Add a ceiling on an account, after which money goes into another account
+- Add a ceiling on an account, after which money goes into another account, e.g., after $50k, all deposits into a bank account instead go into a mutual fund.
+- Assets can be sold
+- Home purchases can occur on a specific year, rather than always occurring in 2024
+- Users can set their local and state tax brackets, rather than always using NY/NYC's
+- Accounts can be invested at differing degrees of aggressiveness (cautious, moderate, aggressive)
 - Incorporate 401k/IRA required withdrawals
-- Assets can be sold
-- Large purchases can occur on a specific year
 - Dynamic model improvements
   - Bond and stock market returns are correlated
-  - Accounts can be invested at differing degrees of aggressiveness (cautious, moderate, aggressive)